Updated 2017-02, Ubuntu 16.04 LTS.

 This is not related to linux directly, but sometimes you just want to hear what other people are using.
 I did have a Google and Yahoo homepage, but they both ruined the news-reading experience.
 I tried Thunderbird and a couple of other Free Software alternatives before finally finding feedly.com.
 I'm very happy with the results.
 I set up the feeds once and can view them with my desktop browser or the feedly mobile app.
 The only "Con" I can see right now is that there is not a pervasive feedly button to click on like with a few of the larger RSS services.
 You need to get to know what the RSS URL looks like.

 If you have any computer files you want to keep, then you NEED to figure out a backup solution.
 Your computer, tablet, and phone are all machines.
 It's not a matter of "if", but "when" they WILL stop working.
 I use a Backup Script to save files locally.
-I use Flickr for my photo backups and Spider Oak for documents and music (it also is fine for photos).
-I'm happy to let you know I'm a Spider Oak affiliate.
-It's a great solution.
+I use Flickr for my photo backups and Spider Oak for documents and music (it also is fine for photo storage but no previews).

 Editing Web Pages or Code

-As of the latest update, I can no longer recommend Bluefish text editor.
-The options available to me to easily change the interface have shrunk considerabley, most notably, the ability to change the font!
-That's okay, it helped me to search and come up with my new favorite text editor, Geany.
+My new favorite text editor is Geany.
 It is very simple, I can change the font and font size, and it has auto-complete for HTML tags and search-to-replace features.
 That is about all I need.
 Plus, you can add an optional "dark" theme that is way cool.
 FTP: For transferring files to my webserver, I use Filezilla.

 Install the Apps All at Once